Days0fThnder/platform-exercise/userAuthFender/README.md

 3. Logout - logs a user out

-    * This Rest endpoint user a POST request with a JSON payload including the email of the user you wish to log out.
+    * This Rest endpoint uses a POST request with a JSON payload including the email of the user you wish to log out.
-    * The response is a 200 status, if log out is successful, and a deletion of the token associated with the user.
+    * The response is a 200 status, if log out is successful.
+The token associated with said user is also deleted.

 4. Update a User's Information